Rock Hill Truck Accident Attorney

 Back in the day, truckers were only allowed to occupy the right hand (slow) lane of a highway unless they were passing another vehicle.
 Nowadays, trucks travel through cities and across the country using all lanes — sometimes 3 or 4 abreast.
 It is frustrating and hazardous to other drivers trying to get to their destinations in a comfortable manner.

-Should you or a loved one be victims of a Rock Hill truck accident, Auger & Auger can be on the scene quickly.
+Should you or a loved one be victims of a Rock Hill truck accident, Auger & Auger Accident and Injury Lawyers can be on the scene quickly.
 To have the traffic investigation conducted by your own advocate is crucial — it is important to know that an insurance adjuster will be acting on the behalf of their carrier.

 Though statewide laws do not prevent trucks from traveling in the fast lane, most of them do have ‘keep right’ laws in place.
 These rules encourage staying to the right if you are driving slower than traffic flow or speed limit, to allow others to pass safely.